Lvisxwj/MatplotStyle_light/README.md

 ## 🙌 Contributing
 Found a bug or want to add new plot types?
 Fork this repo, create a branch, and submit a pull request!
+I am but a noob, so bugs are everywhere :)